 Stevie Holland is an American jazz vocalist, writer and lyricist.
 She has headlined at major concert halls, jazz clubs and cabaret rooms, in addition to performing in theater, amassing an eclectic fan base along the way.
 A dynamic performer and internationally acclaimed song stylist, she continues to chart her own path as a completely original artist.

-Her most recent CD Life Goes On, is a collection of original songs, standards, and Stevie’s trademark picks of lesser-known gems from the pop world and American Songbook.
-She is joined by a stellar jazz trio with pianist Randy Ingram at the helm, Nicholas Payton on trumpet, and a string quartet on some selections.
-Arrangements are by award-winning composer Gary William Friedman, and Grammy-winning producer Todd Barkan joins Holland, once again.
+Her recent CD Life Goes On, is a collection of original songs, standards, and Stevie’s trademark picks of lesser-known gems from the pop world and American Songbook.
+She’s joined by a stellar jazz trio with pianist Randy Ingram at the helm, Nicholas Payton on trumpet, and a string quartet on some selections.
+Arrangements are by Gary William Friedman, and Grammy-winning producer Todd Barkan joins Holland, once again.

 Previous CDs include Before Love Has Gone, which received acclaim from jazz, pop and cabaret critics, and made the critic’s list as a Top CD of the Year at USA TODAY.
 Jazz journalist Gary Giddins penned the Liner Notes.

 The youngest of seven children, Stevie grew up in a music-filled, Norwegian-Italian household in Westchester County, New York, and studied drama at New York University.
 Her father was a tenor sax-playing commercial artist and avid jazz record collector and her mother was a church soloist who performed in recitals and operas.
 (Her Uncle, Mike Olivieri was a bandleader and pianist who served as Fred Astaire’s Music Director in the USO).